 Conclusion

 AWS has provided various measures to keep data safe on the cloud.
 IAM has proven to be the best among these due to all the reasons we have already discussed in the blog.
-As the acceptance for AWS Cloud is growing steadily around the world, there is going to be a need for people who possess in-depth knowledge about AWS services.
+As the acceptance of AWS Cloud is growing steadily around the world, there is going to be a need for people who possess in-depth knowledge about AWS services.
 IAM will be a major contender because of the imperative need for online security.
+Join our AWS technical essentials certification and gain a solid foundation in cloud computing with AWS.